 We'll send you paperwork that you will need to complete and mail back to PNWCSA.

 That's it!
 Once the season begins, the CSA Coalition will process your SNAP payments and provide the Double Up Food Bucks directly to your farm.

-Double Up Food Bucks for CSA is part of a statewide program that provides SNAP match through the Pacific NW CSA Coalition and at farmers markets throughout the state.
-The goal is to increase the purchasing power of SNAP participants to buy healthy, local fruit and vegetables.
-In 2021, the Coalition has over $45,000 to help families participating in SNAP to purchase a CSA.
+Double Up Food Bucks for CSA is part of a statewide program administered by the Pacific NW CSA Coalition that provides nutrition incentives to buy healthy, locally-grown fruits and vegetables through CSA, farmers markets, and at some grocery stores.
+In 2022, the Coalition processed over $160,000 in SNAP and DUFB.
 The Coalition believes that farmers thrive and communities are healthy when everyone has access to fresh, local food.
-Double Up Food Bucks makes being a member of a CSA affordable for everyone while still providing a sustainable income for family farms.
+Double Up Food Bucks makes being a member of a CSA affordable for everyone while still providing a sustainable income for small-scale farms.